Finitary codings for the random-cluster model and other infinite-range monotone models: Construction of codings via coupling-from-the-past

 \begin{remark}[Coupling-from-the-past] Let us momentarily reconsider the standard, "forward" dynamics given by $g_{n}^{+,v,r}:= \tilde{f}_n^{+,v,r} \circ \dots \circ \tilde{f}_1^{+,v,r}$.
 In distribution, the random variables $f_n^{+,v,r}(\boldsymbol{+})$ and $g_n^{+,v,r}(\boldsymbol{+})$ are identical for any fixed $n$.
 However, $g_n^{+,v,r}(\boldsymbol{+})$ cannot be monotonic in $n$ - if our configuration $\boldsymbol{+}$ evolved to be some different configuration $\omega$ at time $n$, there is no reason to believe that the next step in the dynamic is smaller than $\omega$!
 In fact, $g_n^{+,v,r}(\boldsymbol{+})$ does not have an almost-sure limit, as it continues changing after every application of the $g_n$.

 On the other hand, $f_n^{+,v,r}(\omega)$ is defined from the past, and can be thought of as evaluating the forward dynamics at time 0, with `initial' conditions of $\omega$ at time $-n$.
-Since $f_n^{+,v,r}$ is a function from $\Omega$ to $\Omega^{+,v,r}$, we can sample $f_{n+1}^{+,v,r}$ given $f_n^{+,v,r}$ by taking $\omega$ to the (random) configuration $\tilde{f}_{n+1}^{+,v,r}(\omega)$, and then mapping it to the (deterministic, given the conditioning) configuration assgined to it by $f_n^{+,v,r}$.
-This concatenation construction is the conceptual justification for the existence of almost-sure limits in coupling-from-the-past. \end{remark}
+Since $f_n^{+,v,r}$ is a function from $\Omega$ to $\Omega^{+,v,r}$, we can sample $f_{n+1}^{+,v,r}$ given $f_n^{+,v,r}$ by taking $\omega$ to the (random) configuration $\tilde{f}_{n+1}^{+,v,r}(\omega)$, and then mapping it to the (deterministic, given the conditioning) configuration assigned to it by $f_n^{+,v,r}$.
+This concatenation construction is crucially important for the final inequality of Lemma \ref{lem:mono}, and is the conceptual justification for the existence of almost-sure limits in coupling-from-the-past. \end{remark}

 \begin{proof}[Proof of Theorem~\ref{thm:coding-for-specs}, item 1] The existence of an \iid\ coding follows by explicit construction: for any $v \in \VV$, $\sigma^+_v = \lim_{n,r \rightarrow \infty}f_{n}^{+,v,r}(\boldsymbol{+})_v$.
 Since $\mu^+$ is a probability measure by assumption, Corollary~\ref{cor:ASconvergence} shows that $\sigma^+$ is distributed as $\mu^+$; the $\Gamma$-invariance of the specifications implies that $\sigma^+$ is a deterministic and $\Gamma$-equivariant function of~$Y$. \end{proof}